 When to consider such a change to the address plan is very much a public policy topic.
 While there is a temptation to leave well alone, from a public policy perspective we stand the risk of, yet again, visibly creating an early adopter reward and a corresponding late adopter set of barriers and penalties.
 I suspect that IP has already exhausted any tolerance that may have been enjoyed in the past on this type of behaviour and there is a strong impetus on the part of many developing populous economies not to see such a precise rerun of what they would term previous mistakes.
-This is not an abstract concept but one where we are already seeing proposals from the ITU-T to establish an alternative address distribution system that is based around this particular concern of creating a framework that established early adopter rewards and late adopter penalties.
+This is not an abstract concept but one where we are already seeing proposals from the ITU-T to establish an alternative IPv6 address distribution system that appears to be based around this particular concern that by deferring this decision once more we appear to be creating a framework that establishes early adopter rewards and late adopter penalties.

-In other words it is possible to put forward the case that this is a premature discussion, but others, for equally valid reasons, see it as being timely, while others see this as an urgent priority.
+In other words it is possible to put forward the case that considering changes to the IPv6 address plan at this point is a premature discussion, but others, for equally valid reasons, see it as being timely, while others see this as an urgent priority.
 There is a case to be made that we should study the evolution of address policies in the history of IPv4 and be careful to avoid a needless repetition of earlier mistakes.
 It would appear to be prudent, and indeed "fairer" to plan for success rather than failure, and plan for extensive, indeed ubiquitous deployment of IPv6 for an extended period of time.
 In such a scenario there is little room for structural inequities in the address distribution model, and that at all times all players should be positioned evenly with respect to access to addresses.
 Consequently there would be little room to adjust the address plan parameters on the fly and we should exercise some care to ensure that the address plan structure we adopt at the outset has sufficient room to accommodate future requirements on a similar, if not identical, basis.
 From this perspective the time for consideration of the address plan and its associated parameters is now, rather than deferring the matter to some unspecified future time.